Natal kicks of compact objects: Indirect observational constraints on kicks

 In a series of papers, Repetto and collaborators investigated the systemic velocities that BH binaries must have received in order to rise to their observed Galactic latitudes by considering the difference in the gravitational potential energy between the observed location of the binary and its projection onto the Galactic plane.
 They found that at least some BHs must have received very significant kicks of several hundred km s$^{-1}$ \citep{Repetto2012MNRAS}.
 However, these conclusions are sensitive to the large distance uncertainties and potentially to some of the assumptions in their models \citep{Mandel:2015kicks}, though see \citet{Repetto2017MNRAS}.

 \citet{2019MNRAS.489.3116A} took a different approach to the unknown radial velocities of BH binaries by integrating their orbits backward in the Galactic potential and considering the kick velocities they must have received at Galactic plane crossings, under the assumption that the progenitor massive stars are born in a thin disk (and not, say, ejected from globular clusters).
 The set of potential velocities at Galactic plane crossings was then interpreted as draws from the posterior on the binary systemic kicks.
+They found typical potential velocities, i.e., binary systemic velocities, of $\sim 100$ km s$^{-1}$.

-\citet{ODoherty:2023} applied the \citet{2019MNRAS.489.3116A} technique to a total of 145 NS binaries, including low-mass X-ray binaries, spiders, and millisecond pulsars, using parallax measurements, optical companion lightcurve fitting, and dispersion measures to estimate distances. \citet{2021MNRAS.508.3345I} and \citet{Fortin:2022} explored NS high-mass X-ray binaries, particularly Be X-ray binaries.
+\citet{ODoherty:2023} applied the \citet{2019MNRAS.489.3116A} technique to a total of 145 NS binaries, including low-mass X-ray binaries, spiders, and millisecond pulsars, using parallax measurements, optical companion lightcurve fitting, and dispersion measures to estimate distances.
+They found typical systemic velocities of $\sim 140$ km s$^{-1}$ for NS low-mass X-ray binaries and spider binaries, but only half that for millisecond pulsars. \citet{2021MNRAS.508.3345I} and \citet{Fortin:2022} explored NS high-mass X-ray binaries, particularly Be X-ray binaries.

 Recently, astrometric measurements of detached NS and BH binaries have become possible.
 These include several Gaia detached BHs \citep{ElBadry:2023b,ElBadry:2023a}.
 At least one detached BH binary appears to be kinematically associated with a stellar stream of a disrupted cluster \citep{Panuzzo:2024}, pointing to one of the challenges of using systemic velocities to make inferences about natal kicks.
 Meanwhile, more than 20 detached NS binary candidates were identified in Gaia data \citep{2024OJAp....7E..58E}, as discussed in the previous section.